 - Building referrals into agreements, appropriate or inappropriate

 - One simple thing salespeople can do that will get them more referrals

 The 2 BIG Questions on Referrals:

 You need to have a referral plan.
-Sit down with your team, partner or manager and talk about how you are going to get referrals, who you are going to get them from, and the best way to do it.
+Sit down with your team, partner, or manager and talk about how you will get referrals, who you will get them from, and the best way to do it.

-Write a handwritten note to your customer on nice stationary and include a few of your business cards.
+Write a handwritten note to your customer on nice stationery and include a few of your business cards.

 Here are some examples: